Are you a publisher trying to monetize Instagram? Keep reading.

 As Mariana mentioned, social media first stumped publishers who already had well-established distribution channels—new platforms meant having to build new audiences from scratch.
 After having spent years cultivating readership on more traditional outlets, establishing a presence on a blank medium represented a steep uphill climb.

-As we know, nothing comes easy on Insta, and publishers had to get grinding to build their channels from the ground up (real talk tho: thank goodness for name recognition).
+As we know, nothing comes easy on Instagram, and publishers had to get grinding to build their channels from the ground up.
 Next came the bigger underlying challenge: how could publishers, who bring in the dough through advertisers, make this social channel a profitable revenue source?
 Brands buying ad space in their feeds wasn't a given, and without a strong following, it would prove problematic.

 Here's a revelation: Instagram is a content-focused platform, and the accounts that are going to succeed on the channel are those that understand how to connect with their audience through photos and videos.
 If publishers were going to monetize Instagram, there would be no available shortcuts to take.
 Figuring out ways to drive growth and engagement through an organic strategy was going to be the only way to achieve this goal.